 There are a lot of usability heuristics and design best practices that we can (and should) follow to improve our user interfaces and the experience for our users.
-But to simplify things here a few things you can focus on that make users enjoy (and keep using) your products.
+But to simplify things, here are a few simple things that you can focus right now that make users enjoy (and keep using) your products.

 Branding, Copy and Tribe

 Even though Facebook, Twitter and Instagram all have a similar purpose; to connect us through social technology and even though the user flows and features are all quite similar; post text or a video, like and share.

 If you've ever used Facebook or Instagram you can instinctively pick up on the 'vibe or atmosphere' based on the branding, tone of commentary and the communities (tribes) of people that contribute to the platform.